frankgiordano/PlatformTracker/README.md

 These notifications are not sent between 9pm - 8am, and they are meant to be warning notifications to the front line support team.

 For instance, the every 55 minute notification is an early warning notification to the front line team indicating the need for an update.
 If no update occurs, then additional team members will be notified at the 1 hour mark for a need of an update.
 At this point, at the 2 hour mark if no update has occurred an escalated team will be notified.

-These notifications are not sent between 9pm - 8am.

 Setup the distributions accordingly.

 A daily email notification is sent summarizing any new Incidents created the previous day.